The Garvin Library at Blue Mountain Union School

 Information from the Vermont Online library comes with built-in bibliographic citations, but for information gathered from other sources, you might like to click here to use the Zotero website.
 Don't forget to use the MLA 8 version!
 The Purdue Online Writing Lab is a good site for help in writing and using citations.

 If you would like to read a book which we don't have here at Blue Mountain, we can borrow it from another library.
 Click here to look at the Department of Libraries' statewide catalog.
 Unless it's really rare, if you see it, we can borrow it!

 The Dorothy Canfield Fisher Book Award Program is designed to promote the reading of quality literature in Vermont students in grade four through eight.
 Each year, students throughout Vermont read from a list of thirty titles and vote on their favorite.

-Click to check out this year's list and find more info about the award, or to access the Canfield Fisher blog, and see what the students think of it!
+Click to check out this year's list and find more info about the award (you'll need to scroll down a bit), or to access the Canfield Fisher blog, and see what the students think of it!